DiriiMQ/roomlytic/README.md

 2. Fetch data from the suppliers and transform to a common format with `HotelDataAggregator`.
 3. Clean data with `HotelDataCleaner` with default strategy.
 4. Save the data to the `output` directory in the JSON format.
 5. Filter and format the data from the query with `HotelDataFormatter`.
-After filtering, the same hotels are mergered with `HotelDataMerger` with default strategy.
+After filtering, the same hotels are mergered with `HotelDataMerger` with default strategy by using a hashmap to optimize the complexity when gathering the same `hotel_id`s into an array.
 6. Output the data to the console.

 ### Key design patterns